 Loggerhead turtles have been listed as endangered in 2011 due to threats including fisheries bycatch, climate change, habitat loss, and overutilization.
-Although populations are increasing, it remains at risk of extinction (NOAA, 2020).
-Loggerhead bycatch in the Pacific occur in several fisheries including illegal, unreported, and unregulated fishing, U.S. longline fishing based in Hawaii, and international longline fisheries regulations that have significantly reduced bycatch and mortality in U.S. fisheries resulting in low impact on the North Pacific DPS but unquantified illegal, unreported, and unregulated fisheries likely pose the greatest threat to the DPS because they are not required to use any mitigation measures (NOAA, 2020).
+Although populations are increasing, the species remains at risk of extinction (see Table 4-16) (NOAA, 2020).
+Loggerhead bycatch in the Pacific occurs in several fisheries including illegal, unreported, and unregulated fishing, U.S. longline fishing based in Hawai'i, and international longline fisheries regulations that have significantly reduced bycatch and mortality in U.S. fisheries resulting in low impact on the North Pacific DPS but unquantified illegal, unreported, and unregulated to use any mitigation measures (NOAA, 2020).